awsdocs/amazon-personalize-developer-guide/doc_source/cloudwatch-metrics.md

-# CloudWatch Metrics for Amazon Personalize<a name="cloudwatch-metrics"></a>
+# CloudWatch metrics for Amazon Personalize<a name="cloudwatch-metrics"></a>

 This section contains information about the Amazon CloudWatch metrics available for Amazon Personalize\.
-You can also see an aggregate view of Amazon Personalize metrics from the Amazon Personalize console\.
 For more information, see [Monitoring Amazon Personalize](personalize-monitoring.md)\.

 The following table lists the Amazon Personalize metrics\.
 All metrics support these statistics: `Average, Minimum, Maximum, Sum`\.